 This strawberry vegan trifle is an impressive dessert for any occasion!
-Vanilla sponge cake layered with strawberry jam, fresh fruit, custard and whipped cream.
+Vanilla sponge cake layered with strawberry jam, fresh fruit, custard and dairy-free whipped cream.

 Something exciting happened this week.
 I finally found a trifle bowl!

 I know… Thrilling, right?

 I am aware I sound like a bit of a weirdo getting excited over a trifle bowl but trust me when I say it has been a long time coming!

 I’ve wanted to make a vegan trifle for the blog for SO long but could never find one of those beautiful, tall trifle bowls.
 At least, not unless I wanted to spend £30+ online with the risk of it arriving smashed into tiny pieces.